13 - The lac Operon

 Regulated genes change expression under different environmental conditions.
 In one environment the regulated gene is transcribed, while in another environment the regulated gene is silenced.
 The mRNAs produced from regulated genes are translated to make inducible proteins.
 Inducible proteins are tightly controlled so that thousands of copies of the protein may be present in certain environments, while only a few or no copies of the protein are produced in other environments.
 Regulated genes and their protein products are advantageous because they allow bacteria to adapt to changing environments and compete for available resources, such as carbon or nitrogen.
-Other regulated genes activate cell division.

 - What is the difference between a constitutive and a regulated gene?

 Gene regulation in bacteria often involves controlling the initiation of transcription.
 Transcriptional regulation requires the binding of regulatory transcription factor proteins to regulatory DNA sequences near the promoter region of a gene.
-These regulatory transcription factor proteins function to either enhance or inhibit sigma (σ) factor and RNA polymerase core enzyme binding to the promoter.
+These regulatory transcription factor proteins function to either enhance or inhibit sigma (σ) factor protein and RNA polymerase core enzyme binding to the promoter.

-Regulatory transcription factor proteins include the following:
+Regulatory transcription factor proteins include: